 The Cobra XRS 9945 and XRS 9845 are GPS-capable but don't include the optional ($129) GPS Locator (GPSL) module.
 This little gadget looks like a fat USB travel drive and incorporates a GPS antenna and a miniature hard drive.
 It's plugged into a mini USB port in the side of the radar detector.
 That turns it into red light camera detector using Cobra's Aura Database of camera locations.

 All of these new Cobra detectors were tested at our Arizona desert sites and as a group, turned in excellent scores.
 Most noteworthy is their improved Ka-band sensitivity, the best we've seen from Cobra.

 First stop for the Cobra GPS-enabled radar detectors was the Straightaway Test Site, by far the easier of our two tests.
 A trio of straightaways is linked by plunging S-curves where the rural highway drops down for low-water crossings.
 These sections are roughly parallel and while the radar and detector are offset by about half a mile at the extremeties of the course, the two are still pointed roughly at one another.

+The second test is far tougher.
+Instead of looking down the throat of the radar guns, the detectors are trying to spot them coming from below and off to the side.
 Radar beam alignment is more toward the North Star than the roadway at this location, posing an enormous challenge to a detector.
 That's why detection range drops from up to 5.1 miles to as little as 1,500 feet.
 That's enough warning, but only for drivers who are paying attention.